 Year after year, Texas remains at the #1 spot for the most hailstorms than any other state.
-San Antonio and Houston are in the peak of the summer hail season!
+San Antonio and Houston are at the peak of the summer hail season!
 And we know that means hail damage and dealing with car insurance claims.

 Every day, our customers have questions surrounding their insurance company and working with us.
 Auto insurance is a required and mandatory expense in owning a car, but what is actually covered?